Ms. Andrea Phelps

 Mrs. Mary Johnson

 Students are encouraged to actively participate in acquiring new skills and developing confidence through problem solving, self-discovery and direct teacher instruction.
-On any given day, we introduce a concept and its related vocabulary, and work on problems to practice what we have learned.
+On any given day, we introduce a concept and its related vocabulary, work collaboratively on problems to practice what we have learned, then work independently to help determine levels of mastery.
 Topics are reinforced through hands-on activities, technology, and daily leveled homework.

 We focus on areas such as:

-1) Extending multiplication and division to larger 2-digit numbers and integrating decimals into those operations
+1) Extending multiplication and division to larger numbers and integrating decimals into those operations

 2) Developing fluency with addition and subtraction of fractions, and introducing multiplication and division of fractions